Difference Between Covariance and Correlation

-- On the other hand, correlation of -1 indicates that there is a strong inverse relationship and an increase in one variable will lead to an equal and opposite decrease in the other variable.
-0 indicates that the two numbers are independent.
+- On the other hand, the correlation of -1 indicates that there is a strong inverse relationship, and an increase in one variable will lead to an equal and opposite decrease in the other variable.
+0 means that the two numbers are independent.

 Formula for Covariance and Correlation

 Let’s express these two concepts, mathematically.
 For two random variables A and B with mean values as Ua and Ub and standard deviation as Sa and Sb respectively:

-Effectively the relationship between the 2 can be defined as:
+Effectively the relationship between the two can be defined as:

 Both correlations and covariance find application in fields of statistical and financial analysis.
 Since correlation standardizes the relationship, it is helpful in comparison of any two variables.
 This help analyst in coming up with strategies like pair trade and hedging for not only efficient returns on the portfolio but also safeguarding these returns in terms of adverse movements in the stock market.